 For each session, code the child’s “yes” responses separately for true events and test events.

-Use a paired-samples t-test to determine if there are differences between the two types of events presented to the child in sessions 1, 3, and 5.
+Use an ANOVA to determine if there are differences between the two types of events presented to the child in sessions 1, 3, and 5.

 Representative Results: